TimVermant/RTS_Formations/README.md

 ### The positions of the units
 In order to assign every unit to a formation and have it positioned accordingly, there are a few steps we need to take: </br>
-&nbsp;   1.
-Assign the units to their closest formation  </br>
+1. Assign the units to their closest formation  </br>
-&nbsp;   2.
-Distribute the units over the lines in the formation using their Y-Coordinate </br>
+2. Distribute the units over the lines in the formation using their Y-Coordinate </br>
-&nbsp;   3.
-Assign the position of the units on the line according to their X-Coordinate </br>
+3. Assign the position of the units on the line according to their X-Coordinate </br>

 Of course we also assume that some units might die during combat, so in order for the shape of the formation to be maintained we use units from the back to replace units in the front.
 This is done by only adjusting the position of neighboring units.